Reluctant Heroes: Box office

 The film is listed in the 12 most popular films at the British box-office in 1952, in an article in the Sydney Sunday Herald that cited Ronald Shiner as the UK's favourite film star of the year.
+It earned ten times its budget.

 Brian Rix asserts in his autobiography that it was the UK's top box office film of the year.